mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 1. S is private research and cannot become a second exported runtime.
 2. Duplicate new-frontier labels are repaired in the prototype.
-3. Prefix-winner tables and source-direct one-terminal suffix fusion are retained for critique because they improve the corrected plane without a scanner or cartesian expansion.
+3. Prefix-winner tables and one-terminal suffix fusion improved S7's warmed plane, but SP and P2-C show that the mechanism does not survive exact products, cold construction or small scales.
+It is retired.
 4. Dense 128-column ASCII tables were assayed and killed: they regressed speed and inflated the 96-name table from about 61 KB to about 274 KB.
-5. Direct authored-span projection for the consumed one-code-unit sequence is held because it improves every small success plane and reduces the table to 58,730 bytes without changing the graph or public surface.
+5. Direct authored-span projection remains a behavior/fixture law.
+The 58,730-byte table that carried it does not survive P2-C.
 6. Arithmetic/sentinel alphabets, packed winner/depth, two-code-unit buckets,
    conditional frontier clearing, projection branches and row-displaced tables were measured and killed.